wp-plugins/cleantalk-spam-protect/readme.txt

 = Anti-spam plugin info =
 CleanTalk is an anti-spam solution **all in 1 for WordPress** that protects login, comments, contact and WooCommerce forms all at once.
 You don't need to install separate anti-spam plugins for each form.
 This allows your blog to work faster and save resources.
 After installation **you will forget about spam**, CleanTalk plugin will do all the work.
 You won't have to deal with spam, CleanTalk will do this for you automatically.

-CleanTalk is a transparent anti-spam protection, we provide detailed statistics of all entering comments and logins.
+CleanTalk is a transparent anti-spam tool, we provide detailed statistics of all entering comments and logins.
 You can always be sure that **there are no errors**.
 We have developed a mobile app for you to see anti-spam statistics wherever.

 We have developed antispam for WordPress that would provide **maximum protection from spam bots** and you can provide for your visitors **a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles**.
 Used to detect spam multistage test that allows us to block up to 100% of spam bots.